Father Roger Sinclair

-Summary of Allegations against Father Roger A. Sinclair:
+Summary of Sexual Abuse Allegations against Fr.
+Roger Sinclair:

-According to documents reviewed by the 2018 grand jury, during Father Roger Sinclair’s assignment at Holy Family in Latrobe there was “an incident” with a young man that Sinclair brought on vacation to Florida.
+Fr.
+Roger Sinclair was ordained a priest in 1974, who served in multiple parishes in the Diocese of Greensburg.
+According to media reports, in 2018, he was named publicly as accused in the PA Grand Jury report.
+It revealed during his assignment at Holy Family in Latrobe there was “an incident” with a young man that Sinclair brought on vacation to Florida.
 Specifics were not contained in the grand jury report, but memoranda reviewed indicated “the young man’s father refused to confront Sinclair,” which seems to refer to the Diocese of Greensburg’s modus operandi that anyone accusing a priest of sexual misconduct must confront him personally.
 If a victim (or his/her parent) refuses to do so, the matter was generally dropped and the allegations classified as “withdrawn.”

 In 1981, two mothers wrote to the Diocese of Greensburg that Sinclair molested (or attempted to molest) their fourteen-year-old sons during a sleepover at one of the boy’s homes.
 According to the allegations, in 1980, Sinclair went over to the house for a drink with the boy’s father and the boys were watching television together during a sleepover.
 After the victim’s father went to bed, Sinclair chased the boys around the living room trying to “shake hands” but each time he did so, he would push the victims’ hands near their genitals.
 One of the victims reported that Sinclair tried to put his hands down the victim’s pants.